What is the Family Self-Sufficiency Program?

-The Housing Authority of the City of Prichard (HACP) Family Self Sufficiency (FSS) Program helps families achieve financial independence.
+The Housing Authority of the City of Prichard (HACP) Family Self-Sufficiency (FSS) Program helps families achieve financial independence.
 The FSS program can help families repair their credit and get out of debt, earn a college degree, find good paying jobs and purchase homes.
-It has worked for many families, and it can work for yours.
+It has worked for many families, and it can work for your.

 You must be a Housing Choice Voucher participant or resident in a HACP property to be eligible for FSS.
 The program is open to all members of the household, who are at least 18 years of age.
 The only requirements are a desire to become self-sufficient and a willingness to take the necessary steps to do so.

 How Does FSS Work?

 Individuals who volunteer for the program enter into a five-year contract with the HACP.
 This contract contains an action plan developed by the FSS member with the assistance of a FSS coordinator.
 The action plan identifies goals and outlines specific activities and services necessary to achieve them.

 Usually, as FSS members reach their goals, their earned income increases and so does their rent.
 When this happens, PHA deposits an amount equal to the rent increase into a savings account every month for the member and his or her family.
 When the FSS contract is successfully completed, the member receives all the money in the savings account plus any interest.

 Some services are provided directly by FSS and some are provided through referrals to outside organizations.
 When possible, FSS refers member to services near their home, job or school.
 Services include: